What is Mango Butter?

 Whipped Mango Butter:

-Our whipped mango butter is blended and whipped with almond oil, avocado oil and coconut oil to a smooth and soft texture.
+Our whipped mango butter is blended and whipped with Almond oil, Avocado oil, Jojoba oil, Argan Oil and Coconut oil to a smooth and soft texture.
 It absorbs quickly into the skin.
 It is also a great alternative to shea butter for those who have nut allergies.